ruipin/fvtt-lib-wrapper/README.md

  *   The possible types are:
  *
  *   'WRAPPER':
- *     Use if your wrapper will *always* call the next function in the chain.
+ *     Use if your wrapper will *always* continue the chain.
  *     This type has priority over every other type.
 It should be used whenever possible as it massively reduces the likelihood of conflicts.
  *     Note that the library will auto-detect if you use this type but do not call the original function, and automatically unregister your wrapper.
  *
  *   'MIXED':
  *     Default type.
-Your wrapper will be allowed to decide whether it should call the next function in the chain or not.
+Your wrapper will be allowed to decide whether it should continue the chain or not.
  *     These will always come after 'WRAPPER'-type wrappers.
 Order is not guaranteed, but conflicts will be auto-detected.
  *
  *   'OVERRIDE':
- *     Use if your wrapper will *never* call the next function in the chain.
+ *     Use if your wrapper will *never* continue the chain.
 This type has the lowest priority, and will always be called last.
  *     If another package already has an 'OVERRIDE' wrapper registered to the same method, using this type will throw a <libWrapper.LibWrapperAlreadyOverriddenError> exception.
  *     Catching this exception should allow you to fail gracefully, and for example warn the user of the conflict.
  *     Note that if the GM has explicitly given your package priority over the existing one, no exception will be thrown and your wrapper will take over.